Alexanderbeaumier/SIEM/README.md

 4. **Integrate Automated Response**: Connect Splunk with security orchestration tools to automate incident responses.
 5. **Deploy Compliance Reports**: Set up and schedule compliance reports as per regulatory requirements.

-## Contributing
-Contributions to enhance the SIEM capabilities or extend the range of integrable security tools are welcome.
-Please fork this repository and submit your pull requests for review.

-## License
-This project is released under the MIT License.